Persian onager: Taxonomy and history

 The Persian onager is also simply named gur (گور) meaning "zebra" in Persian.
 "Onager" is from the Greek ὄναγρος (onagros), meaning "wild ass".

 Sometimes, the term "onager" is reserved specifically for this subspecies.
 However, as the whole species of the Asiatic wild ass is known simply as onager, it now also serves as the Persian wild ass's scientific name, as well (Equus hemionus onager).
 Information on the basic biology of the subspecies and how it differs from others is lacking, which hampers conservation efforts.

 Asiatic wild ass used to be numerous from the Middle East to China.
-However, until the 19th century, their population has been reduced from several thousand to a few thousand.
+However, since the 19th century, their population has been reduced from several thousand to a few thousand.
 Currently, more than 600 Persian onagers are living in the wild, with the subpopulation along the border to Turkmenistan of Central Asia unseen since the 20th century.

 Habitat and distribution

 Persian wild asses are known to inhabit mountain steppes, semidesert, or desert plains.
 They are usually found in desert steppes.
 Their largest population is found in Khar Turan National Park.